 Posts in Statistics Category

-Results of nationally representative, face-to-face surveys tell of growing mobile internet usage in Mali and Somalia.
+Results of nationally representative, face-to-face surveys tell of growing mobile internet usage in Nigeria.

 In the African context, home internet access statistics should be looked at with a wary eye.
 Mobile broadband is a better barometer for change.

 The World Economic Forum’s annual report is a treasure trove of Networked Readiness information for 148 economies.